Sakura no Uta: Development

 Originally titled Sakura no Uta (サクラノ詩): The tear flows because of tenderness., it was announced as the debut title for Japanese developer Makura in 2004.
 A manga adaptation illustrated by Hakone Odawara was serialized in Kadokawa Shoten's manga magazine Comp Ace between March 26, 2005 and March 26, 2006; the chapters were later collected into a single tankōbon volume released on June 7, 2006.

 According to brand representative SCA-DI, Makura was originally conceived as a separate entity from KeroQ where they could release titles "that SCA-DI couldn't write", and they planned their first work to depict ordinary schooldays.
 However, the original script for Sakura no Uta became depressing in tone, so it was scrapped and they released H_{2}O: Footprints in the Sand first, which was being developed simultaneously.
 Afterward, development of Sakura no Uta restarted, this time with SCA-DI writing the script.
 The third chapter, "PicaPica", was written by Ei Asou.

 A trial version called Sakura no Uta ~Haru no Yuki~ (サクラノ詩 ～春ノ雪～) was released on September 6, 2008 as a pre-order bonus for Supreme Candy ~Oudou ni wa Oudoutaru Riyuu ga Arun Desu!~, containing the first chapter of the title.
 It was later rereleased as a bonus for the June 2014 issue of Tech Gian and the Official Visual Archive.
 However, the final product and its respective trial version were highly different from this "prototype," with changes ranging from the characters to the setting, and the graphics being redrawn.

 SCA-DI announced that he is working on a sequel titled Sakura no Toki: Sakura no Mori no Shita o Ayumu (サクラノ刻 -櫻の森の下を歩む-), and a teaser website was made public on July 28, 2017.

 In responding to a Reddit AMA concerning the then to-be released English localization of Wonderful Everyday, SCA-DI stated that he would be "especially happy" if a localization for Sakura no Uta and Sakura to Toki were to be released.

-However, no plans to do so have been announced.
+Localizations of Sakura no Uta have been announced in both English and Chinese.